(Last updated : 2025-08-12 02:50:29)

 ● Special note of person who has experience of business

-2. 2023~2024 Diversity, Equity, and Inclusion Grant (Japan ICU Foundation)
+2. 2024~2025 Recipient of a Diversity, Equity, and Inclusion Grant (Japan ICU Foundation)

 ● Other note that should be mentioned specially on duty